 For over two decades, WEV has been a leading provider of microenterprise development services to women along California’s Central Coast.
 In 1991, Women’s Economic Ventures (WEV) joined a handful of organizations across the U.S. to pilot a self-employment program for women based on the Grameen Bank’s peer lending program.
 Within the first year of operation, we realized that the model did not meet either the credit or training needs of local women.

 In 1994, WEV developed a 14-week SET program and created the WEV Loan Program to provide larger loans.
 WEV has grown from one office and one employee in Santa Barbara, to a team of 20 serving all of Santa Barbara and Ventura counties with an annual budget of $2 million.
-Since our inception, WEV has served over 7,000 clients through our core training and consulting programs and made over $5 million in loans to local businesses through the Loan Program.
-More than 4,000 businesses have started or grown with WEV’s help, creating or sustaining an estimated 12,000 local jobs and generating an estimated $770 million in annual sales.
+Since our inception, WEV has served 19,000 clients through our core training and consulting programs and made over $6.4 million in loans to local businesses through the Loan Program.
+More than 5,000 businesses have started or grown with WEV’s help, creating or sustaining an estimated 12,000 local jobs and generating an estimated $770 million in annual sales.